lunasec-io/lunasec/docs/pages/about.md

 ---

 # What is LunaSec?
-LunaSec is an organization that produces _Open Source_ tooling and infrastructure for compliance and security.
+LunaSec is an open source Data Security Platform designed to securely store sensitive data separately from your main application infrastructure (through a process known as "Data Tokenization").

 With LunaSec integrated into your stack data leaks _much_ more difficult.
 Simply put: a single bug can no longer compromise the entire security of your system or data.